scumsuck/eleventy-webcomic-justgorlythings/readme.md

-# eleventy-rarebit-template
+# eleventy-webcomic

+> This is a quick overview of things if you kind of know what you're doing.
+More extensive instructions are coming!!

-eleventy-rarebit-template is a starter template for Eleventy that's built to replicate the functionality found in [geno7's](https://geno7.neocities.org/) [Rarebit](https://rarebit.neocities.org/) webcomic template.
+This is a template of a template of a template.
+Eleventy-webcomic is a template, built off of the Rashon's [eleventy-rarebit](), which itself is built to replicate the functionality found in [geno7's](https://geno7.neocities.org/) [Rarebit](https://rarebit.neocities.org/) webcomic template.

 ## Features

-- **Fully Static**: Built from [Liquid](https://www.11ty.dev/docs/languages/liquid/) templates, pages no longer require JavaScript to fully load. ([Why does this matter?](https://adamsilver.io/blog/javascript-isnt-always-available-and-its-not-the-users-fault/))
+- **Mostly Static**: Built from [Liquid](https://www.11ty.dev/docs/languages/liquid/) templates, pages core functions no longer require JavaScript. ([Why does this matter?](https://adamsilver.io/blog/javascript-isnt-always-available-and-its-not-the-users-fault/)).
+There are some "additional" features (comments, navigating with keyboard arrow keys, archive drop down selection) which require javascript, but the core reading experience functions just fine!

 - **Drag and Drop**: No more fiddling with JavaScript to add updates; comic pages can be added with [Markdown](https://www.11ty.dev/docs/languages/markdown/) through custom [front matter](https://www.11ty.dev/docs/data-frontmatter/).

 - **Beginner Friendly**: eleventy-rarebit-template maintains the same philosophy as Rarebit to be as beginner friendly as possible.
 Files are commented extensively with constant references to the Eleventy Docs and other relevant documentation.
+In addition, I'm working on a setup tutorial [over here](https://webcomics.fyi/templates/my-template.html).

+- **RSS Feed**: An RSS feed of your comic is automatically generated after some very slight setup.
+I've added this because people still frequently use them (especially for webcomics), and some webrings require you to have one in order to be listed with them.

+- **more “neutral” default styling** (mostly done for my site, but why not 🤷‍♀️)

+- **revamp of the archive.** It is explicitly divided by chapters, and only shows one image per chapter (and using 11ty img to output it at a smaller size).
+Additionally, there's a dropdown selection to go to a page for chapter

+- **added explicit date setting in the post**, in case folks copy a file to make a new page, using the github repo as a pseudo-CMS.

+- **ability to add comments**, leveraging google forms (big shout to the jekyll guy).
+We've even got emojis! 💅

+- **added back arrowkey navigation**, because folks seem really set on it

-## Getting Started
+## Deployment

-> **If you're new to Eleventy, make sure you go over its [Getting Started](https://www.11ty.dev/docs/getting-started/) guide.**

-This template is built assuming you'll be deploying your site to [Neocities](https://neocities.org/).
-If that isn't the case, feel free to delete the repository's `.github` folder and skip steps 2 & 3.
-Otherwise, setting up your site goes as follows...
+### Netlify

+### Neocities

 1. [Create a new GitHub repository from this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)
 2. From your [account settings](https://neocities.org/settings) in Neocities, generate an API key for your site by clicking **Manage Site Settings (of target site) > API > Generate API Key**